Skip to content

 PivotRoot -- atomically swaps the process root.
 The old root filesystem ends up in .pivot_old.

 Unmount -- after pivot_root the old FS is accessible through /.pivot_old.
-We unmount it with the MNT_DETACH flag (lazy unmount, doesn't wait for all files to close).
+I unmount it with the MNT_DETACH flag (lazy unmount, doesn't wait for all files to close).

 RemoveAll -- remove the .pivot_old directory.